EpistasisLab/tpot/README.md

 ![TPOT Demo](https://github.com/rhiever/tpot/blob/master/images/tpot-demo.gif "TPOT Demo")

 Consider TPOT your **Data Science Assistant**.
-TPOT is a Python tool that automatically creates and optimizes Machine Learning pipelines using genetic programming.
+TPOT is a Python tool that automatically creates and optimizes machine learning pipelines for using genetic programming.

-TPOT will automate the most tedious part of Machine Learning by intelligently exploring thousands of possible pipelines to find the best one for your data.
+TPOT will automate the most tedious part of machine learning by intelligently exploring thousands of possible pipelines to find the best one for your data.

 ![An example Machine Learning pipeline](https://github.com/rhiever/tpot/blob/master/images/tpot-ml-pipeline.png "An example Machine Learning pipeline")